SamEdwardsWEG/WEG-DockerSolr/README.md

 2. CD into WEG-DockerSolr
 3. Ensure docker is installed and running on your machine, if not installed it can be downloaded here (https://www.docker.com/products/docker-desktop)
 4. Run the following command 'docker-compose up -d'
+5. If you get a pop up asking to share your folder then click "Share It"
-5. Navigate to http://localhost:8983/solr to verify it is running
+6. Navigate to http://localhost:8983/solr to verify it is running